kevboo3/CS433-pokemon/README.md

 # CS433 Project 3:Pokémon Game
 ## Description
-The Goal is to create a Pokémon game using what we have learned up until this point(PHP,JavaScript,CSS,SQL,HMT,etc) with some additional project requirements
+The Goal is to create a Pokémon game using what we have learned up until this point(PHP,JavaScript,CSS,SQL,HTML,etc) with some additional project requirements

 Our version of a Pokémon game is going to be a [roguelike](https://en.wikipedia.org/wiki/Roguelike).
 Think something